 When you design your compressor system, there are a few things to go over before getting started.
 Some of this list is variable depending on the type of compressor you’ve chosen and the way you’ve chosen to drive or power it.

 You’ve decided that your current application needs compressed air.
 You’ve figured out how much air you need, how you are going to drive the compressor and what engine you are going to use to power it.
-Now comes the time to make the decision of what type of compressor is best suited for your particular needs.
-When choosing the type of compressor, there are really only 3 styles commonly found in mobile applications.
+Now it’s time to decide what type of air compressor is best suited for your needs.

 Buoyed by a strong economy, much needed road construction is back underway in the United States.
 Governments at all levels have money again, and public-private partnerships (P3s) are growing.
 It’s a marked shift from just a few years ago when things were stalled to a near standstill across the country.